 Nagios XI DNS Monitoring Pricing At Scale

-For a mid-sized company running 200 monitored nodes (servers, services, and DNS checks), Nagios XI Enterprise costs $6,190 upfront for the license (200-node tier).
-With support and maintenance renewals typically billed annually at ~20% of license cost (~$1,240/year), the total first-year spend is around $7,430.
+For a mid-sized company running 200 monitored nodes (servers, services, and DNS checks), Nagios XI Enterprise costs around ~$6,190 upfront for the license (200-node tier).

 Techfit